newghost/blog/build-chromium-issues.md

-Issue list when make a build of chromium.
+Issues when make a build of chromium.
 ====